josvin92/dataviz-project-proposal-flight-delay-analysis/README.md

 Thus, we would be able to answer questions like which airline has the highest departure delay and whether most of the delay was less than or greater than 15 mins and what were the reasons for the delay.
 We could also answer questions like what was the average delay over time for each airline using a time series chart.
 We could also answer questions like how many of the delayed flights were diverted to other airports and so on.

+## Ideas for interaction

+Selecting, hovering(tooltip), zooming/brushing, linked highlighting, shared navigation as well as menus/sliders could be incorporated into the afore mentioned charts so as to provide interaction between the various charts.
+One example would be brushing or selecting a bunch of airlines showing the average delay and delay reason and the corresponding charts showing which airline had the highest delay and what percentage of that was delayed by less than 15 mins and what percentage was delayed by more than 15 mins as well as what day or month had the maximum delay.

 ## Open Questions

 At this point of time, I'm not sure about how to implement donut or pie charts using D3.js.